ioccc-src/winner/quick-start.md

 * `Makefile`

-    Makefile to build (make all) and clean up (make clean & make clobber) as well as the other required rules
+    Makefile to build (make all) and clean up (make clean & make clobber) as well as the other required files

 * `remarks.md`